stephenajulu/sawac.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      We are a strategic design studio that blends contemporary, minimalistic and modern styles to create impactful brands and designs
+      We are a strategic design studio that blends contemporary, minimalistic, and modern styles to create impactful brands and designs
     content:
   - type: portfolio_section
     section_id: latest-projects